Your guide to Linux server administration

 Linux server administrators in control of a dedicated server should pay attention to the limitations imposed by SSH.
 Network services use this protocol for a broad variety of purposes, and server functions tend to create a lot of connections.
 These purposes range from remote login through to management consoles.
 Exceeding the number of available concurrent SSH sessions can cause service disruptions.

 We mentioned firewalls earlier, a salient responsibility that everyone that practices Linux server administration in a dedicated setting faces is that of updates and patches.
 Many operating systems would automatically run updates on a regular basis, but Linux requires the sysadmin to trigger patches when these are available.
-Regularly installing security updates are crucial and administrators are ultimately responsible for this on a dedicated server.
+Regularly installing Linux security updates are crucial and administrators are ultimately responsible for this on a dedicated server.

 Finally, logs on Linux can be incredibly revealing.
 While the host is responsible for the smooth running of a cloud server, dedicated Linux server administration involves closer scrutiny.
 Whether it is the bootup process that needs debugging or a glitchy application, your dedicated server’s OS logs will tell you what the source of the problem is, quickly.